-Cash generated from operations increased by \$101.0 million, including \$65.6 million from net income.
-The following are significant factors that impacted PSE's cash inflows/outflows from operations.
+Cash generated from operations increased by \$117.2 million, including \$74.7 million from net income.
+The following are significant factors that impacted PSE's cash flows from operations:

-- Accounts receivable and unbilled revenue increased \$86.4 million.
-Key drivers were rate changes and improved cash collections processes which led to quicker collections. - Accrued expenses and other increased \$32.7 million primarily due to lower incentive payout, customer deposits and termination of a capital lease. - Net Unrealized loss (gain) on derivative instruments decreased \$52.2 million primarily due to a net gain.
-The net gain in 2016 was comprised of a gain of \$50.8 million related to natural gas for power derivative instruments and a \$12.7 million gain related to electric derivative instruments.
-The gain was primarily due to decreases in natural gas and wholesale electricity forward prices.
+- Accounts receivable and unbilled revenue increased \$73.7 million.
+Key drivers were an increase in rates charged to customers and improved cash collections processes which led to quicker collections. - Deferred income taxes and tax credits increased \$40.4 million primarily due to a liability increase in long-term deferred income tax for electric and gas plant. - Net unrealized (gain) loss on derivative instruments increased \$51.4 million.
+The net gain in 2016 was comprised of a gain of \$42.0 million related to natural gas for power derivative instruments and a \$15.3 million gain related to electric derivative instruments.
+This compares to a gain of \$15.4 million related to electricity derivative instruments and a loss of \$9.6 million related to natural gas for power derivative instruments during the prior year.
+The overall gain was primarily due to an increase of natural gas and wholesale electricity forward prices from September 30, 2015 to September 30, 2016.
+As a result, the net gain for cash flow statement purposes decreased cash from operations when comparing current versus prior year.